photoprism/photoprism-docs/docs/user-guide/sync/sync-phone.md

 # Synchronize Photos from Mobile Devices #
 To synchronize photos/videos from your phone to PhotoPrism, you can use any app that supports file sync via WebDAV.

+!!! info
+      In public mode WebDAV is disabled per default.

 ## PhotoSync ##
 We recommend [PhotoSync](https://www.photosync-app.com/home.html) which is available for Android and iOS.